craigmantona/the_book_review/README.md

 * background: #fff3e0 an off orange selected from the Materialize colour pallette.
 * navbar: brown darken-2 also taken from the Materialize colour pallette.
 * cards: a contrast of orange lighten-4 and orange lighten-5 also taken from the Materialize colour pallette.
+* home page info box #4e342e a tonal brown color to fit the theme of the site